محطة تحلية مياه البحر - desalination plant from the sea

 4- Energy recovery system

-The function of the energy recovery device is to reduce energy consumption and cost by recycling and reusing the pressure energy from the high pressure concentrated seawater of the RO system.
-An Energy Recovery Device (ERD) is key to saving energy in the operation of any SWRO product, the PX Pressure Exchanger is the most efficient solution available today and can reduce SWRO energy consumption by up to up to 60 percent.
+The function of the energy recovery device is to reduce energy consumption and cost by recycling and reusing the pressure energy from the high-pressure concentrated seawater of the RO system.
+An energy recovery device (ERD) is key to saving energy when operating any SWRO product.
+The PX Pressure Exchanger is the most efficient solution available today and can reduce SWRO energy consumption by up to 60 percent.

 5- Chemical dosing system

-The chemical dosing system is a very important part of the whole water treatment system, including the coagulant and bactericidal dosing device in the pretreatment, the anti-scale and reduction dosing device before the first level of reverse osmosis, and the pH adjustment dosing before the second RO system.
+The chemical dosing system is a very important part of the whole water treatment system.
+Including the coagulant and bactericidal dosing device in the pretreatment.
+The anti-scale and reduction dosing device before the first level of reverse osmosis.
+The pH adjustment dosing before the second RO system.
 Each dosing device consists of a chemical tank, a dosing pump, and dosing tubes.
-All dosing devices are well designed and centrally installed for reliable and easy operation, supervision, cleaning, and maintenance.
+All dosing devices are well-designed and centrally installed for reliable and easy operation, supervision, cleaning, and maintenance.

 6- CIP cleaning system

 With the better pretreatment design of the RO device, there is no need to clean the membrane element frequently.
-However, no matter how perfect the pretreatment design is, there will be various kinds of pollutants formed on the membrane surface to some extent in the long-term operation process, which will degrade the membrane performance and increase the pressure difference between the inlet and outlet.
+However, no matter how perfect the pretreatment design is, various kinds of pollutants will form on the membrane surface to some extent in the long-term operation process.
+That will degrade the membrane performance and increase the pressure difference between the inlet and outlet.
 Therefore, with the exception of low-pressure cleaning, the dirt on the surface of the RO membrane sometimes requires regular chemical cleaning, as well as disinfection.
 The cleaning device consists of a cleaning tank, a cleaning pump and a filter cleaning.
 Here is the process of how to clean a seawater reverse osmosis system.

 7. PLC control system

-Use the integrated performance test software to conduct an innovative industrial PLC control, which ensures the online remote monitoring of process meters and system performance, and also enables remote users to be notified of system malfunctions and maintenance requests in detail.
+Use the integrated performance test software to conduct an innovative industrial PLC control.
+That ensures the online remote monitoring of process meters and system performance and also enables remote users to be notified of system malfunctions and maintenance requests in detail.

 Carewater Solutions